What You Need to Know about Home Canning and Botulism

 The Big Fear: Botulism

-Botulism is a bacterium that's everywhere in our environment.
-It loves lows low-acid, oxygen-free, high-moisture environments and it can't be killed by boiling, freezing, drying, most household cleaners, or even by radiation.
-It's nasty stuff.
-As Erica Strauss of Northwest Edible Life has pointed out, just a single pint jar of pure botulism would kill everyone on the planet.
-No wonder home canners are afraid of it.
+Botulism spores are nearly everywhere in our environment.
+When placed in a low-acid, oxygen-free, high-moisture environment (like a sealed canning jar), those relatively harmless spores grow into a toxin that kills without prompt treatment.
+(Even with treatment, patients may spend the rest of their lives with damaged bodies.)
+Botulism spores can't be killed by boiling, freezing, drying, most household cleaners, or even by radiation.
+As Erica Strauss of Northwest Edible Life has pointed out, just a single pint jar of pure botulism toxin would kill everyone on the planet.
+No wonder home canners are mindful of it.

 What Kills Botulism

 (As an aside, the most common excuse for water bath canning low acid foods, like vegetables, is "But my grandmother did it and we're all still alive!"
-That's rather like saying, "But I drive home drunk every night and I haven't gotten into an accident yet!"
-And, in fact, many people who can this way do get sick off their home canned food.
+First, water bathing low acid foods was never the norm.
+Ever since home canning in jars became a thing in the 19th century, experts recommended water bathing only high acid foods.
+Second, that comment is rather like saying, "But I drive home drunk every night and I haven't gotten into an accident yet!"
+And, in fact, many people who water bath low acid foods do get sick.
 Not all food poisoning is botulism, after all, and most food poisoning is mistakenly thought a "24 hour stomach bug.")

-So, to be clear, jams, fruits, and fruit juices are high acid and generally safe to water bath can.
-(But always check The National Center for Home Food Preservation (NCHFP) to be doubly sure.)
-Vegetables, meats, and legumes are low-acid and must be pressure canned.
-An exception is pickled vegetables, which (because of high levels of acidic vinegar) are water bath canned.
+So, to be clear, jams, fruits, fruit juices, and pickles made with the correct acidity are generally safe to water bath can.
+(But always check The National Center for Home Food Preservation (NCHFP) to be sure.
+Certain fruits - like white peaches - are not high acid.)
+Non-pickled vegetables and meats are low-acid and must be pressure canned to be truly safe.

 So why does pressure canning work with low-acid foods?
-Because it gets the temperature of the food up to 240 degrees F. (much hotter than in water bath canning), and botulism can't live at that temperature.
-Even then, however, that temperature must be kept for a certain length of time for the spores to completely die off.
+Because it gets the temperature of the food up to 240 degrees F. (much hotter than the boiling water in water bath canning can every reach), and botulism spores can't survive that temperature.
+(Even then, however, that temperature must be kept for a certain length of time for the spores to completely die off.)

-When we hear about home canners giving themselves or others botulism, they've always made egregious choices.
+When we hear about home canners giving themselves or others botulism poisoning, they've always made egregious choices.
 For example, in 2013, a Washington man nearly died of botulism after consuming elk meat he'd processed in a pressure cooker (not a pressure canner - first problem) for a far shorter time than he should have (second problem).
 When the lids started coming off his jars while in his pantry, instead of throwing the meat away, he ate it (fourth problem).
-Oy!
 In 1997, an Illinois man came near death after eating home canned pickled eggs.
 That's right; there is no approved home canning recipe for eggs of any type.
-And in 2015, someone poisoned everyone at their church picnic (killing one) by serving improperly home canned potatoes.
-Many news reports hint that the potatoes were canned in a water bath canner, instead of a pressure canner.
+And in 2015, someone poisoned a bunch of folks at their church picnic (killing one) by serving water bath canned potatoes.

-As you become more experienced, you will find you can change the spices in recipes like stew, or create your own soup using NCHFP's guidelines.
-But never change what type of canner you use, or how long the processing time is, or can anything that the NCHFP says shouldn't be canned.
-(That includes all dairy, eggs, anything with flour, and anything so dense it can't be heated through - like pureed pumpkin or very thick applesauce.)
+As you become more experienced, you'll find you can change the spices in recipes like stew, or create your own soup using NCHFP's guidelines.
+But never change what type of canner you use, or how long the processing time is, or can anything the NCHFP or a current Ball book says shouldn't be canned.
+(That includes all dairy, eggs, grains, and anything so dense it can't be heated through - like pureed pumpkin or very thick applesauce.)

 So how easy is that?
 Just use approved recipes from a source like Ball or NCHFP.
 Easy peasy!